The official blog of the Lung Institute.

 Joseph’s family and friends are impressed with his improvement.
 They tell him it’s a miracle and that he looks reborn.
 He says they have been jumping up and down with joy.

 Don’s wife was skeptical at first, but now she sees how well he’s doing and says, “Wow!”
 Don and his wife are glad he’s feeling better.
 They look forward to his continued improvement.

-What are our patients’ stem cell therapy review?
+What are our patients’ cellular therapy review?

 Poynter says he was impressed with the Lung Institute staff and the procedure, and he described his overall experience as exceptional.

 Joseph has had other kinds of major medical procedures, so he understands why people would be worried about trying a new procedure.
 For Joseph, living with pulmonary fibrosis means living with interstitial lung disease.
 However, after his treatment, living with his pulmonary condition changed completely.
 He’s glad he gave cellular therapy a try.
 As Joseph says, “I’m so glad I made the decision to do what I did.
 I feel fine.”

 Don says his life is better now, and he’s amazed at how well he can breathe.